 The Garmin Venu Sq 2 offers a rich feature set and a number of significant upgrades over the previous model, albeit at a slightly higher price.

 We wouldn’t, however, call this a “cheap” option any longer.
-At $249 (or $299 for the Music Edition), it’s now poised to compete directly with the upcoming Apple Watch SE 2.
-The original Apple Watch SE launched at $279.
-If you specifically want a fully-loaded smartwatch — and, crucially, you are an iOS user (Apple’s watches don’t work with Android devices) — the Watch SE 2 is likely to be the better square-shaped pick.
-The Watch SE 2 is due for release the day after I’m writing this review, so we’ll update you accordingly when we know all the details.
+At $249 (or $299 for the Music Edition), it’s now competes directly with the Apple Watch SE 2 ($269.99 at Amazon). which is a less impressive health-focused watch.
+However, if you specifically want a fully-loaded smartwatch — and, crucially, you are an iOS user (Apple’s watches don’t work with Android devices) — the Watch SE 2 is likely to be the better square-shaped pick.

-For non-iOS users, the Galaxy Watch 5 ($279) offers a more comprehensive smartwatch experience, with greater app support and a subtler style.
+For non-iOS users, the Galaxy Watch 5 ($162.57 at Amazon) offers a more comprehensive smartwatch experience, with greater app support and a subtler style.
 Its classic round watch case doesn’t stand out as a tech device like the Venu Sq 2 can, though it features higher-end build materials.

-Likewise, Fitbit’s latest smartwatches the Versa 4 ($229) and Sense 2 ($299) are also worth considering.
+Likewise, Fitbit’s latest smartwatches the Versa 4 ($199 at Amazon) and Sense 2 $299.95 at Amazon) are also worth considering.
 Each lands at a comparable price point to the Venu Sq 2, especially compared to the Music Edition.
 If you’re looking for a cheap basic fitness tracker in a smartwatch form factor, the Versa 4 is a no-frills option from a reliable brand, and a strong choice for anyone new to fitness tracking in general.
 Add in advanced health sensors including ECG and EDA readings, and the Fitbit Sense 2 is a solid option for anyone looking to gather further health data.

 On the other hand, Garmin’s expansive fitness tracking suite gives the Venu Sq 2 an edge over its direct competition, as does the device’s extensive battery life.
 Multi-day use without charging up is a convenience that most athletes shouldn’t overlook.
 Apple has yet to produce a device that can last longer than 18 hours.
 The Galaxy Watch 5 stretches only a bit further.
 Even with extensive use, the Garmin Venu Sq 2 lasts for over a week.

 Garmin’s fitness tracking also has the best reputation in the business, and it consistently supports its wearables over time, bringing new features and tools to older watches years later.
 Add in highly accurate health and GPS sensors and you easily have an investment worth considering, especially if you’re an Android user looking for a relatively affordable fitness-focused GPS smartwatch.
-Of course, if you can afford to stretch your budget, the Venu 2 ($399) and Venu 2 Plus ($449) are even better.
+Of course, if you can afford to stretch your budget, the Venu 2 ($355 at Amazon) and Venu 2 Plus ($449 at Amazon) are even better.